StatXzy7/StatXzy7.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m Ziyang Xu (徐子扬, StatXzy7), a final-year (senior) undergraduate student at School of Mathematics and Statistics, Lanzhou University, majoring in Statistics.

-I intend to pursue my Ph.D. degree in Mathematics at Department of Mathematics, The Chinese University of Hong Kong (CUHK) from Sept.
+I’m Ziyang Xu (徐子扬, StatXzy7), 2024 Fall Ph.D. student in Mathematics at Department of Mathematics, The Chinese University of Hong Kong (CUHK) from Sept.
 2024, advised by Prof. [Tieyong Zeng](https://www.math.cuhk.edu.hk/~zeng/).

-My research interests used to be Deep Learning, Statistical Machine Learning, Bioinformatics, Medical Image Processing.
-Currently I'm looking for some interesting scientific or application problems that have a chance to be solved by AI, so that I can devote myself to them.
+My research interests include AI for Science, Bioinformatics, Medical Image Processing...

 You can find my CV here: [Ziyang Xu's Curriculum Vitae](../files/CV ZiyangXu.pdf).
 Feel free to reach out if you want to chat or collaborate!